 Possible complications include the following:

 If an affected blood vessel (artery) becomes very swollen (inflamed), the blood supply going down that artery can become blocked.
 The most common arteries this affects are the small arteries going to the eye.
-If one of these arteries becomes blocked it can cause permanent, serious visual problems, even blindness, in the affected eye.
-Total or partial loss of vision may occur in up to 1 in 5 people with untreated GCA.
+If one of these arteries becomes blocked it can cause permanent, serious visual problems, even total loss of vision, in the affected eye.
+Total or partial loss of vision may occur in up to 1 in 5 people with untreated giant cell arteritis (GCA).
 Once vision is lost, there is little chance of recovery of vision, even with treatment.
 Therefore, treatment is aimed at preventing visual loss or, if visual loss has occurred in one eye, to prevent loss in the other eye.
 However, even with treatment, visual loss occurs in up to 1 in 20 cases.

 Problems related to other arteries being affected

 Other serious complications sometimes develop if the inflammation occurs in other arteries.
-For example, a heart attack, an aortic aneurysm, a stroke, damage to nerves, or deafness (caused by a blocked artery in the brain).
+For example, serious complications can include a heart attack, an aortic aneurysm, a stroke, damage to nerves, or deafness (caused by a blocked artery in the brain).

 Do I need any tests?

-A blood test can detect if there is swelling (inflammation) in your body.
-(This is the erythrocyte sedimentation rate (ESR) test or the C-reactive protein (CRP) test.)
-If the blood test shows a high level of inflammation, and you have the typical symptoms, then GCA is likely.
-However, the blood test is not specific for GCA (it can also be high in other inflammatory disorders.)
+A blood test can detect if there is inflammation in your body.
+This is the erythrocyte sedimentation rate (ESR) test or the C-reactive protein (CRP) test.
+If the blood test shows a high level of inflammation and you have the typical symptoms then giant cell arteritis (GCA) is likely.
+However, the blood test is not specific for GCA (it can also be high in other inflammatory disorders).
 Also, some people with GCA have a normal blood test.